|Sir Arthur Conan Doyle|

 July 7, 1863 – The United States began its first military draft.
 Exemptions cost $300.

 July 7, 1863 – Union Lt.
 Colonel Christopher "Kit" Carson, perhaps the most famous trapper and guide in the West, left Santa Fe with his troops and started his campaign against the Indians of New Mexico and Arizona.
+A famed mountain man before the Civil War, Carson was responsible for waging a destructive war against the Navajo that resulted in their removal from the Four Corners area to southeastern New Mexico.

 July 7, 1865 – During the American Civil War, four conspirators in the assassination of President Abraham Lincoln were hanged.